Floataqq/brainfuck/README.md

 - objective brainfuck(just an idea)
   - a planned extension of functional brainfuck that will bring in OOP!
 # brainfuck interpreter
+The backend can be accessed and modified in ./brainfuck/brainfuck.py, but the cli ./brainfuck/bfcli.py is the actual interpreter cli.
+For usage instructions just use the -h flag
 # Support
 Any feature requests/ideas/issues - write to the issue tab in the repo